 Major pentatonic scales have been used for hundreds of years to create beautiful and soulful melodies in music from all over the world.
 The "Major Dues" melody is based on the five-note major pentatonic scale.
-Exercise #4: Deriving the Major Pentatonic Scale from the Bb Major Scale Extract the following scale degrees from the Bb Major Scale to create the Bb Major Pentatonic Scale.
+Exercise #4: Deriving the Major Pentatonic Scale from the C Major Scale Extract the following scale degrees from the C Major Scale to create the C Major Pentatonic Scale.

 Now play Exercise #4 along with TRACK ONE - MAJOR DUES or with your rhythm section.
+Tenor sax may do an optional 8va.